stemformulas/stemformulas.github.io/content/submit/_index.md

 ---
-title: "Suggest"
+title: "Submit"
-description: "Make a suggestion"
+description: "Submit a formula to stemformulas.com!"
 ---
 {{<katex>}}
 <!-- katex tag is required lol -->